12 Oct 2013 – 2 Feb 2014

-The anticipated first UK solo exhibition for Dana Schutz, one of the most significant young contemporary artists in America, opens in Wakefield this autumn.
-A significant proportion of new paintings and drawings will feature in the display of approximately 20 canvases that build on her highly personal and memorable painterly explorations.
+The anticipated first UK solo exhibition for Dana Schutz, one of the most significant young contemporary artists in America, opened at The Hepworth Wakefield in autumn 2013.
+A significant proportion of new paintings and drawings featured in the display of approximately 20 canvases that built on her highly personal and memorable painterly explorations.

 Renowned for her characteristically vibrantly coloured figurative paintings and tactile brushwork, Schutz creates imaginary worlds to explore hypothetical and absurd situations.
 Applying her often dark and deadpan humour, Schutz explores the peculiarity of the human condition, describing scenes of hopelessness, loss of control, anti-social activity, human capability and incapability through her distinctive and vibrant brushwork.